 There is no practical danger that such [skeptical] consequences will ever follow from scrupulous care and self-control in the matter of belief.
 Those men who have most nearly done their duty in this respect have found that certain great principles, and these most fitted for the guidance of life, have stood out more and more clearly in proportion to the care and honesty with which they were tested, and have acquired in this way a practical certainty (EoB 78-9)

 It may be nice to know that the manifestation of doxastic virtue does not require a universal suspension of belief.
 But it is hardly very comforting to learn that even the best among us have only ‘most nearly done [our] duty’!
-Clifford seems to convey the stern message that only the impossibly selfless may hope to escape blame on account of their beliefs: EoB is a call for contrition, not a celebration of scientific virtue.
+Clifford seems to convey the stern message that only the impossibly selfless may hope to escape blame on account of their beliefs: EoB is a call for moral contrition, not a celebration of scientific virtue.

 This indeed is part of the rhetorical function of the essay, which is perhaps best categorised generically as a secular sermon.
 According to Clifford we enjoy at least some indirect control over our characters and how they manifest themselves: